otthtml/flask-token/README.md

 # flask-token
-A simple flask application that receives a token
+A simple flask API for "tokenization"